SaidTorres3/video-editor/README.md

 `C:\tools\vcpkg\installed\x64-windows-static` unless another path is passed via `-FFmpegPath`.

+If the static libraries are not found, or the path contains the regular DLL distribution of FFmpeg, the script will abort with an error.
+Install the `ffmpeg:x64-windows-static` package with vcpkg or provide the correct location using `-FFmpegPath`.

 ### FFmpeg Libraries Required
 - avcodec (video/audio decoding)
 - avformat (container format handling)